sequelize/sequelize/CONTRIBUTING.md

     feat(pencil): add 'graphiteWidth' option

-Commit messages are used to automatically generate a changelog, so make sure to follow the convention.
+Commit messages are used to automatically generate a changelog.
+They will be validated automatically using [commitlint](https://github.com/marionebl/commitlint)
-If you are unsure, you can let [commitizen](https://github.com/commitizen/cz-cli) ask you questions and commit for you (just run `node_modules/.bin/git-cz`).
-When you commit, your commit message will be validated automatically with [validate-commit-msg](https://github.com/kentcdodds/validate-commit-msg).

 Then push and send your pull request.
 Happy hacking and thank you for contributing.